Shuangy's Kitchensink

 A plate with chopped up scallions, yellow onion and fresh ginger

-• Green onion
+• Green Onion

-• Yellow onion
+• Yellow Onion

-• Fresh ginger
+• Fresh Ginger

 Optional Ingredients

-How to make Chinese Braised Pork belly
+How to Make Chinese Braised Pork Belly

 cubes of pork in bowls. one bowl has raw meat, the other one has boiled meat in it

-Then, the first step is to skim off the meat.
+Then you will need to skim off the meat.
 Add the pork belly into a large pot and cover with water.
 Bring the water to a boil and boil for 5 minutes.

 sugar is being caramelized in oil